 Nobody wants to be involved in a car accident, but unfortunately, it could happen to any of us.
-In the aftermath of an incident, taking proper photographs of the scene is unlikely to be the first thing on your mind.
+In the aftermath of an incident, taking good photographs of the scene is unlikely to be the first thing on your mind.
 As soon as possible, you should contact the emergency services (if they are needed).
 Once everyone is safe and has received the necessary medical attention, you should consider taking some photos, which can be important for a successful insurance claim or legal case.
 Even if you think you might be to blame, car accident scene photography can help lessen your liability or even prove that you weren’t at fault.

 Set the Scene